O Come, let us Worship and bow down before our King and God.

 An important secondary purpose of Worship is the teaching of the Faith.
 There is a very close relationship between the Worship and the teachings of the Church.
 Faith is expressed in Worship, and Worship serves to strengthen and communicate Faith.
 As a consequence, the prayers, hymns, and liturgical gestures of Orthodoxy are important mediums of teaching.
 The regulating of the Services also serves to preserve the true Faith and to guard it against error.

-The celebration of the Divine Liturgy and the Sacraments is always led by an ordained clergymen.
+The celebration of the Divine Liturgy and the Mysteries is always led by an ordained clergymen.
 In the local parish, this will generally be a priest who acts in the name of the bishop, and who is sometime assisted by a deacon.
 When the bishop is present, he presides at the Services.
 The vestments of the clergy express their special calling to the ministry as well as their particular office.

 Since Worship in Orthodoxy is an expression of the entire Church the active participation and involvement of the congregation is required.
 There are no “private” or “said” Services in the Orthodox Church and none may take place without a congregation.
 This strong sense of community is expressed in the prayers and exhortations which are in the plural tense.
 The congregation is expected to participate actively in the Services in ways such as: singing the hymns; concluding the prayers with “Amen”; responding to the petitions; making the sign of the Cross; bowing; and, especially, by receiving Holy Communion at the Divine Liturgy.
 Standing is the preferred posture of prayer in the Orthodox Church.
 The congregation kneels only at particularly solemn moments, such as the Invocation of the Holy Spirit during the Divine Liturgy.